 Jon is an innovative businessperson, academic and expert in curriculum design who has built and directs the only quadruple-internationally-accredited business school in Africa, Henley Africa.
 Dean and director Jonathan Foster-Pedley has worked in six continents and has over forty years of international working experience.
 He is a former airline pilot and senior executive in the European aerospace industry.
 He has been an academic or leader in business schools, specialising in strategy and learning, for nearly thirty years.
 He has guided and facilitated international and local multicultural sales, marketing and management teams.
 He is also a consultant, coach (working as a visiting professor in Strategy, Creativity and Innovation), and a writer and speaker.
 He’s the former Vice Chair for the South Africa Business Schools Association and a board member for the Association of African Business Schools.
 He is currently the Chairman of the British Chamber of Business for Southern Africa.

-I am currently Chief, Regional Integration and the AfCFTA Cluster, with the United Nations Economic Commission for Africa, based at their Kigali office.
-I have a Masters in Economics and Politics of Development from Cambridge University, and a Ph.D. in Economics from the Complutense University of Madrid.
-From 1997-2004 I was a university lecturer based in Madrid, working as the Co-Director of a Masters Programme on Development, and Vice-General Secretary of the International University of Menendez Pelayo.
-I have previously worked for the UN Secretariat in Chile and in Addis Ababa, and also for UNICEF in Costa Rica.
-I worked from 2008-2011 at the OECD Development Centre in Paris, where he was a Senior Economist and in charge of their flagship publication ‘Perspectives on Global Development: Shifting Wealth’.
-From 2004-2009 I was editor of the European Journal of Development Research.
-Author of ‘EU Development Policy in a Changing World – Challenges for the 21st Century’ (Amsterdam/Chicago University Press), and ‘Policy Ownership and Aid Conditionality in the Light of the Financial Crisis – A Critical Review’ (OECD, Paris), I have published in a wide number of journals, including the Journal of International Development, the CEPAL Review, the African Development Review, the Journal of Common Market Studies, and the Journal of Agricultural Economics.
+Andrew Mold is Chief, Cluster for Regional Integration, for the office for Eastern Africa of the United Nations Economic Commission for Africa in Kigali.
+He has a Masters in Economics and Politics of Development from Cambridge University, and a Ph.D. in Economics from the Complutense University of Madrid.
+His Ph.D. thesis was on the role of American multinationals in processes of regional integration.
+He has previously worked for the UN Secretariat in Chile and in Addis Ababa and also for UNICEF in Costa Rica.
+He worked from 2008-2011 at the OECD Development Centre in Paris, where he was a Senior Economist and in charge of their flagship publication ‘Perspectives on Global Development: Shifting Wealth’.
+From 2004-2009 he was editor of the European Journal of Development Research.
+Andrew has published in a wide-number of journals, including the Journal of African Trade, Journal of International Development, the CEPAL Review, the African Development Review, Development, the Journal of Common Market Studies, and the Journal of Agricultural Economics.